Who Killed Jesus: The Historical Context of Jesus’ Crucifixion

 At the same time, all that we know about Jesus’ teachings and actions suggest that he was more apt to offend and provoke the Jewish religious leaders than the Roman authorities.
 It is unlikely that the Romans would have initiated action against him without prompting from the Jewish authorities.

 Raising the question this way actually misrepresents first-century Judaism, in which religion and politics were inseparable.
-Jesus’ death was no doubt motivated by the perceived threat felt by the religio-political powers of his day.
+Jesus’ death was no doubt motivated by the perceived threat felt by the religious-political powers of his day.

 Let’s take a look at the motivations, tendencies, and actions of these authorities.